 The trick I used to compensate for cutting oil – oh, and I used olive oil – to make the cakes moister and healthier was to add grated apples.
 It really worked without affecting the flavour at all.

-These muffins keep well for a few days, if you can resist eating them all on the first day, and taste even better after sitting in an airtight container for at least half a day.
+These muffins keep well for a few days, if you can resist eating them all on the first day.
+You might want to make a batch of my Apple Cinnamon Muffins as well to make your muffins last a little longer and save on baking time.
+Both of them taste even better after sitting in an airtight container for a day or two.

 To make 12 muffins you need the following ingredients: